Skip to main content

 About the project

-If our trial is effective, we plan to roll the program out to the aged care industry and assist older people living with dementia to maintain their function and independence for as long as possible.
+This program will be rolled-out in the aged care industry to assist older people living with dementia to maintain their function and independence for as long as possible.

 Read more about this exciting project